ixhamza/shim-review/README.md

 *******************************************************************************
 ### What product or service is this for?
 *******************************************************************************
-TrueNAS SCALE, currently based on Debian Bookworm, available in Community and Enterprise editions.
+TrueNAS is a Debian Bookworm-based storage solution available in a free Community Edition and a supported Enterprise Edition.
+It offers ZFS-powered file sharing over SMB/CIFS and NFS, iSCSI block storage, snapshots, replication, encryption, high-availability clustering, proactive hardware monitoring, and enclosure management.

 *******************************************************************************
 ### What's the justification that this really does need to be signed for the whole world to be able to boot it?